pulp/pulp/docs/sphinx/dev-guide/rest-api/consumer/group/membership.rst

  {
   "criteria": {
     "filters": {
-      "id": "lab1"
+      "id": {
+        "$in": [
+          "lab1",
+          "lab2"
+        ]
       }
     }
   }
+ }

 :sample_response:`` ::

- [
-  "lab1"
- ]
+ ["lab1", "lab2"]

 Unassociate a Consumer from a Group
 -----------------------------------

-Unassociated the consumers specified by the :ref:`search_criteria` from a consumer group.
+Unassociate the consumers specified by the :ref:`search_criteria` from a consumer group.
+Consumers that are not associated with the group are ignored but included in the returned list of matched consumer IDs.

 | :method:`post`
 | :path:`/v2/consumer_groups/<consumer_group_id>/actions/unassociate/`